melikasp/Smart-Environment/README.md

 Moreover, in LoRa the Spreading Factor (SF) parameter controls the time-on-air of a packet.
 The higher SF is, the more probable is for a gateway to receive a packet.

-Derive the distribution of the RSSI and SF for each gateway
+- Derive the distribution of the RSSI and SF for each gateway

+second challenge:
+Some packets could be dropped by the network for various reasons: collisions, interference, etc…

+- Compute the ratio of lost packets